ove/ove-asset-manager/docs/Install.md

-# Install Guide
+# Installing OVE Asset Manager

-## Docker using the OVE Installer
+## Installation by running OVE installers

 The easiest option to run all the services is to use the [OVE Installer](https://github.com/ove/ove-install) that allows you to configure all the services interactively.

-The installer creates a [docker-compose](https://docs.docker.com/compose/) file for the Asset Manager services (the asset manager service, UI, asset workers, and [MINIO](http://minio.io/) instance), separate from the docker-compose file for the other OVE services.
+The installer creates a [Docker Compose](https://docs.docker.com/compose/install/) file for the Asset Manager services (the asset manager service, UI, asset workers, and [MinIO](http://minio.io/) instance), separate from the docker-compose file for the other OVE services.

-## S3 Store - MINIO Configuration
+### S3 Store - MinIO Configuration

 This step is **optional**, and can be skipped if you already have a Amazon S3 compatible object store.

-The Asset Manager was tested against [MINIO](http://minio.io/), an open object storage server.
+The Asset Manager was tested against [MinIO](http://minio.io/), an open object storage server.

-The docker-compose configuration to spin up a MINIO instance is:
+The docker-compose configuration to spin up a MinIO instance is:

 ```yaml
 version: '3'